OctopusDeploy/blog/blog/2017-11/octopus-v4-create-deployments.md

 The South section hopefully clearly shows the deployments which will be created.
 This was something the existing design did not communicate effectively.

-This becomes particularly important if tenant-tags are used as the target  in the North.
-In this case the South will resolve the tags, and display exactly which tenants will be deployed to.
+This becomes particularly important when using a complex tenant-tag expression in the North.
+In this case, the South will evaluate the tag expression and display exactly which tenanted deployments will be created.

 ![Create Deployment Page - Tenant Tags](octopus-v4-create-deployment-tenant-tags.png "width=500")